 "Due to changes in the electronic banking rules, North Carolina Department of Revenue will no longer allow direct deposits to go through or to foreign financial institutions.
 If you use a foreign financial institution you will be issued a paper check".

 Direct deposit is available for individual income tax returns that are E-filed by an approved tax preparer or an approved on-line service provider.
-Direct deposit will only be available for the original refund and is not available to taxpayers filing a paper return.
+Direct deposit will only be available for the original or amended refund and is not available to taxpayers filing a paper return.

 The E-file program does not allow RALs (Refund Anticipation